-eir sport 1 is showing ‘Bloody Sunday’, a brand new documentary on the terrible events of November 21st 1920 this Wednesday at 8.30pm.
+There's another chance to see ‘Bloody Sunday’, a new documentary on the terrible events of November 21st 1920 at midnight this Tuesday on eir sport 1.

 Made by Square One Productions, this documentary explores the story of Bloody Sunday, November 21st 1920 when 14 people were killed by British forces in Croke Park at the height of the War of Independence.